Bagan: Economy

 Bagan's economy is based mainly on tourism.
 Because of boycotts against the previous military government, the Bagan region's tourism infrastructure is still quite modest by international standards.
 The city has a few international standard hotels and many family-run guesthouses.
 Bagan is also the center of Burmese lacquerware industry, which to a large degree depends on tourist demand.
 Much of the lacquerware is destined for souvenir shops in Yangon, and to the world markets.
 Moreover, the lacquerware-making process itself has become a tourist draw.

 Demographics

-The population of Bagan in its heyday is estimated anywhere between 50,000 to 200,000 people.
+The population of Bagan in its heyday is estimated to be anywhere between 50,000 and 200,000 people.
 Until the advent of tourism industry in the 1990s, only a few villagers lived in Old Bagan.
 The rise of tourism has attracted a sizable population to the area.
 Because Old Bagan is now off limits to permanent dwellings, much of the population reside in either New Bagan, south of Old Bagan, or Nyaung-U, north of Old Bagan.
 The majority of native residents are Bamar.